 Our Family Literacy Program: Project LIFT

 Literacy Action’s family literacy program is called Project LIFT.
-We designed Project LIFT in 2017 as a free six to eight week family reading program for parents and children (ages 5-10), especially those who need help with reading or English language skills.
+We designed Project LIFT in 2017 as a free five to eight week family reading program for parents and children (ages 5-10), especially those who need help with reading or English language skills.
 The main goal of Project LIFT is to create a feeling of fun and togetherness centered around family times spent reading together, and to encourage families to read more at home by giving them free books to start a home library.

 Project LIFT is a unique program that features reading, movement, and art activities based on a fun, interactive “book of the week” with the aim of building literacy skills for both children and parents.
 Participating families receive new children’s books throughout the program free of charge.

 This year’s Project LIFT will be a partnership between Literacy Action and Arkansas Children’s Hospital.

 WHO: Parents and children in grades K-3.
 Spots are limited this year, but we may open registration after June 16, so please check back.
 If we are over our limit of families, you will be placed on a waiting list.
 For questions, please email Sarah Standridge at email@example.com.
 Thanks!